spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ### Networking issues caused by Pod identity

-When a run is assigned to a worker, the controller creates a new Pod to process that run.
-The Pod has labels indicating the worker and run ID, and looks something like this:
+When a run is assigned to a worker, the controller creates a new pod to process that run.
+The pod has labels indicating the worker and run ID, and looks something like this:

 ```yaml
 apiVersion: v1